 Williams was born in Los Angeles in 1956.
 Since 2000, his work has been represented by David Zwirner.
-He has had six solo exhibitions at the gallery, including his first presentation at the London location in 2013.
-Marking his seventh gallery solo show, For Example: Dix-Huit Leçons Sur La Société Industrielle (Revision 19) presents the artist's new work at the gallery’s East 69th Street location in New York.
+He has had seven solo exhibitions at the gallery, including his first presentation at the London location in 2013.
+David Zwirner recently presented For Example: Dix-Huit Leçons Sur La Société Industrielle (Revision 19), a solo exhibition of the artist's new work at the gallery’s East 69th Street location in New York.
 The solo exhibition standard pose was on view at David Zwirner Paris from November 2021 to January 2022.